 Eczema is a skin disease that occurs as rashes in newborns and usually occurs before their first birthday.
 Newborn eczema can cause the baby’s skin to be itchy, warm, red and tender.
 It can be quite an uncomfortable situation for a little baby and could make you worried.
 Atopic dermatitis or atopic eczema are other names for eczema.

-When infected in the first year, eczema rashes mainly appears on cheeks, scalp, forehead, hands and neck, but it can spread elsewhere on the body.
-After the child becomes an year old, eczema is most likely to appear in the inside folds of elbow, the wrists, on the ankles and on the back of the knees.
-Atopic dermatitis can improve or go away a as the child grows older but the skin can still remain dry, scaly and irritable.
+When infected in the first year, eczema rashes mainly appear on cheeks, scalp, forehead, hands, and neck, but it can spread elsewhere on the body.
+After the child becomes a year old, eczema is most likely to appear in the inside folds of the elbow, the wrists, on the ankles and on the back of the knees.
+Atopic dermatitis can improve or go away an as the child grows older but the skin can still remain dry, scaly and irritable.
 The good news associated with eczema is it’s not a contagious disease which means you can’t spread and catch it from others.
 Though the red patches on your little one can make you feel scared, be assured that it is as treatable as it is common

 Newborn Eczema is a chronically relapsing skin disease which is two times more prevalent in girls as compared to the boys.
 The main symptoms of eczema include severe skin itching resulting in inflamed swelling, blisters, redness, cracking, weeping, crusting and scaling.
 The affected area is often sensitive, warm and tender because of scratching.
 The baby can appear distressed due to constant itching, and scratching can make the skin scar and thick.
 You should seek the advice of your doctor in the event your baby develops any of these symptoms.
 Though there is no sure shot way of knowing when your baby will outgrow eczema, yet you it should be noted that it lessens with age.
 Most children outgrow eczema by the time they turn 5, while some carry it to adult age.